 We’re looking for people who like to try new things.
 They can adapt to new problems and environments.
 They also take initiative and speak up when we could be doing something better.
 At an established corporation, you’re a cog in the machine.
 At a startup, you’re building the machine.

 We’re looking for people who are excited to join a small team.
-They want to have a big impact on where we go as a team.
+They want to have a big impact on where we go as a company.

 Last but definitely not least, our team.
 Our product is nothing without the stellar team behind it.
 Our success depends on how well this team works together.